Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Four-dimensional Gauss-Bonnet black hole

 where we have taken $16\pi G=1$.
 This solution can bypass the Lovelock's theorem and avoid Ostrogradsky instability.
 When $r\rightarrow0$ and $r\rightarrow\infty$, we have

 So, this metric is asymptotic flat.
-As we know, GB gravity arises from low energy limit from heterotic string theory.
-The GB coupling parameter $\alpha$ has dimensions of the square of length and plays the role of the inverse string tension.
-The black hole horizons can be obtained by solving $f(r)=0$, which gives
+From (\ref{meme}), we observe that at the short radial distances, the metric function will be complex for negative $\alpha$ and thus no real solution exists.
+This can also be found from (\ref{agd}), where the second part becomes imaginary near $r$=0 for negative $\alpha$.
+A detailed analysis shows that no real solution exists at short radial distances when

-For positive $\alpha$, we have two horizons for $\alpha/M^2<1$, one degenerate horizon (corresponding to an extremal black hole) for $\alpha/M^2=1$, while no horizon for $\alpha/M^2>1$.
-Although $\alpha$ acts as the inverse string tension and should be positive, the solution (\ref{meme}) allows the existence of \underline{a negative} $\alpha$.
+However in the parameter range $-8\leq\alpha/M^2<0$, the singular short radial distances are always hidden behind the outer horizon $r_+$ \cite{Guoli}, which therefore provides a well behaved external solution.
+On the other hand, although $\alpha$ acts as the inverse string tension and should be positive, the solution (\ref{meme}) allows the existence of a negative $\alpha$.
 This might extend the conventional GB gravity.
-So it is interesting to examine the properties of this extended GB gravity with \underline{a negative} $\alpha$.
+So it is interesting to examine the properties of this extended GB gravity with a negative $\alpha$.
 We expect some interesting properties could be revealed.
-For negative $\alpha$, it was argued in Ref. \cite{Glavan} that no real solution exists at short radial distances when $r^3<{-8\alpha M}$.
-However it was noted that in the range $-8\leq\alpha/M^2<0$, the singular short radial distances are always hidden inside the outer horizon $r_+$ \cite{Guoli}, which therefore provides a well behaved external solution.
-Therefore, we consider the black hole solution in the region $-8\leq\alpha/M^2<1$ in this paper.
+Therefore, we will consider the black hole solution in the region $-8\leq\alpha/M^2<1$ in this paper.